Promoting electron and ion transport by a self-assembled WO3/MXene composite structure for improved electrochromic performance

 Abstract

 Electrochromic materials are pivotal for energy conservation, yet their practical performance is often constrained by inefficient ion and electron transport.
-To overcome this limitation, the development of novel electrochromic systems with enhanced charge-transfer kinetics is imperative.
-Inspired by the high conductivity of transition-metal carbides/nitrides, a novel chemical bonding-mediated self-assembly strategy was employed to fabricate WO3/MXene composite films.
-This method promotes intimate interfacial contact between WO3 and MXene, enlarging the electroactive area and facilitating rapid ion/electron transport.
-As a result, the composite films exhibit significantly improved electrochromic performance, achieving an optical modulation of 52.8% and a high coloration efficiency of 114.82 cm2·C-1, along with fast switching times of 3.8 s for coloring and 9.3 s for bleaching.
-Moreover, the Li⁺ diffusion coefficients for insertion and extraction increased by 112% and 128%, respectively.
+To overcome these limitations, the development of novel electrochromic systems with enhanced charge-transfer kinetics is imperative.
+Inspired by the high conductivity of transition-metal carbides/nitrides, a novel chemical-bonding-mediated self-assembly strategy was employed to fabricate WO3/MXene composite films.
+This method promotes intimate interfacial contact between WO3 and MXene, expanding the electroactive area and facilitating rapid ion/electron transport.
+As a result, the composite films exhibit significantly improved electrochromic performance, achieving optical modulation of 52.8% and high coloration efficiency of 114.82 cm2 C−1, along with fast switching times of 3.8 s for coloring and 9.3 s for bleaching.
+Moreover, the Li+ diffusion coefficients for insertion and extraction increased by 112% and 128%, respectively.
 This study offers an effective approach for constructing high-performance electrochromic films through rationally integrated WO3/MXene heterostructures.

 - This article is part of the themed collection: Journal of Materials Chemistry C HOT Papers